simroux/VirSorter/README.md

 - Fasta_files/: intermediary files, including predicted proteins
 - Tab_files/: intermediary files, including results of the search agasint PFAM and the virus database.

+VirSorter results can be imported into [Anvi'o](http://merenlab.org/software/anvio/) by following [these instructions](http://merenlab.org/2018/02/08/importing-virsorter-annotations/).

 # Using a conda virtual environment (tested on Ubuntu and CentOS)
 * First install [Anaconda or Miniconda](https://conda.io/docs/user-guide/install/index.html)
 * Download the databases required by VirSorter which have been converted to be used with HMMER version 3.1b2.
 Change to the directory where you want the databases be, and then run the following commands: